-Another popular favorite for a chai latte is our seasonally available Pumpkin Spice, a blend of black tea and warming pumpkin spice spices.
+Another popular favorite for a chai latte is our seasonal blend Pumpkin Spice, a blend of black tea and warming pumpkin spice spices.
 Perfect for a cool autumn day, pick up some Pumpkin spice in the fall season.

 HOW TO MAKE A CHAI LATTE

 Begin with a fine quality spiced chai and prepare it as you normally would, except reduce the amount of water to one-quarter cup.
-The rest of the liquid will be replaced with warm milk.
+The rest of the liquid will be replaced with warm milk and a topping of milk foam.
 See below for instructions to make a 8oz latte:

 HEALTH BENEFITS OF CHAI